r4hulgupta/simple-website-tf-chef/README.md

             ```
             $ gcloud compute images list --filter="name='$GOLD_IMGE_VM'"
             ```
-    4. Create a service account to be used by MIG VMs We will use Terraform to create the service account in CORE_PROJECT and grant it required permissions on GCP.
+    4. Create a service account to be used by MIG VMs.

+        We will use Terraform to create the service account in CORE_PROJECT and grant it required permissions on GCP.

         The below components will be created by Terraform: